telerik/kendo-ui-core/docs/api/javascript/ui/scheduler.md

     });
     </script>

+### messages.recurrenceEditor.recurrenceEditorTitle `String`

+The text of the Recurence editor dropdown title.

 ### messages.recurrenceEditor.weekly `Object`

 The configuration of the scheduler recurrence editor weekly messages.
 Use this option to customize or localize the scheduler recurrence editor weekly messages.